-2. Personal Teamwork Profile - worth 5% of your final grade (total)
+2. Personal Teamwork Profile - worth 5% of your final grade

 The personal teamwork profile is designed to help you reflect, analyze and diagnose your potential as a team member.
 This report will be no more than 1000 words in total.
-You will explore the question, "what am I like to work with as a teammate?"
+You will explore the question, "What am I like to work with as a teammate?"
 You will discuss the results of a variety of tests focused on your personality and interpersonal skills in a team setting.
 Pay particular attention to the quality of your appendices for this submission.
-This profile must be completed by the .
 See CuLearn to understand the criteria for evaluation on personal profile assignments.

-3/4.
-Test x 2- worth 40% of your final grade
+3. Team Context Report - worth 15% of your final grade